SenseLogic/CODA/README.md

 *   Instead of adding comments to explain the code intent, refactor it to make it easy to understand without comments.

-*   Replace too lengthy methods by a short ones which call other short methods.
+*   If a method gets much too lengthy, split its code into several methods and call them in sequence.

 ## Version